-VIC QLD TAS SA WA NSW ACT NT Tribunal (s.12(1e)(b) RSA); (c) the costs of the construction of a retail shopping centre (s.12(2)(a) RSA); (d) any extension of a retail shopping centre or structural improvement to the centre (s.12(2)(b) RSA); or (e) any plant or equipment that is or becomes the property of the landlord of a retail shopping centre (s.12(2)(c) RSA). with land not used by or for the benefit of the shopping centre (s.24B RLA).
-Sinking funds to fund major items of repair or maintenance for which contributions are required are limited to: (a) repair or maintenance of a building or plant and equipment of a building in which the retail shop is situated; and (b) buildings, plant and equipment and areas used in association with the shopping centre, (s.25 RLA). not recoverable (ss.43 & 44 BTA).
-Interest and charges incurred by a landlord on borrowings are not recoverable (s.45 BTA).
+VIC QLD TAS SA WA NSW АСТ NT (e) land tax from 1 July 2003, (s.50 RLA).
+See also 'Land Tax' and 'Management Fees' (below). (d) any extension of a retail shopping centre or structural improvement to the centre (s.12(2)(b) RSA); or (e) any plant or equipment that is or becomes the property of the landlord of a retail shopping centre (s.12(2)(c) RSA).
+Sinking funds to fund major items of repair or maintenance for which contributions are required are limited to: (a) repair or maintenance of a building or plant and equipment of a building in which the retail shop is situated; and (b) buildings, plant and areas used in association with the shopping centre, (s.25 RLA). recoverable (s.45 BTA).
 Sinking funds to fund major items of repair or maintenance for which contributions are required are limited to: (a) repair or maintenance of a building or plant and equipment of a building in which the retail shop is situated; and (b) if the retail shop is situated in a retail shopping centre - the buildings, plant and equipment and areas associated with the retail shopping centre, (s.35 BTA).